Why Does Ebola Keep Spreading In Congo? Here's A Major Clue

 Michel Yao says his job is a lot like being a detective.

-Yao is leading the World Health Organization's on-the-ground response to the ongoing Ebola outbreak in the Democratic Republic of Congo.
-And as each new person falls sick, his team must race to figure out how they got infected.
+Yao is leading the World Health Organization's on-the-ground response to the ongoing Ebola outbreak in the Democratic Republic of the Congo.
+And as each new person falls sick, his team must race to figure out how the person got infected.

 So, Yao says, "we ask the person a series of questions."

-First up: Were you in contact with any sick person that had some symptoms like bleeding or like fever?
+First up: Were you in contact with any sick person who had some symptoms like bleeding or like fever?
 Perhaps a relative you were taking care of?

 No?
-Okay, Did you attend a funeral?
+OK, did you attend a funeral?
 (At traditional funerals, mourners often wash the body, another way many people are infected with Ebola.)

 No, again?
-Well then, Have you recently touched any dead animals?
+Well, then, have you recently touched any dead animals?

-But some weeks ago, as cases started erupting around two towns called Katwa and Butembo, the investigators found that patient after patient had something else in common: They had all recently visited a health clinic for treatment for some other disease such as a respiratory infection or malaria.
+But some weeks ago, as cases started erupting around two towns, Katwa and Butembo, the investigators found that patient after patient had something else in common: They had all recently visited a health clinic for treatment for some other disease such as a respiratory infection or malaria.

 "They would say, 'I went to the hospital.
 They treated me.
 I got clear [of that illness].
-And then a few days after I start having fevers.'"
-Fevers that were the first of signs of Ebola.
+And then a few days after, I start having fevers.' " Fevers that were the first of signs of Ebola.

 The surge of confirmed cases in Katwa and Butembo – 307 and rising — is now the largest flare-up during the course of this outbreak, which has infected nearly 900 people since August.
-And WHO officials estimate about one-fifth of these recent cases contracted Ebola at health-care facilities.
+And WHO officials estimate that in about one-fifth of these recent cases, the person contracted Ebola at health care facilities.

-When Yao started visiting the clinics it was pretty obvious how this was happening: Even government-run facilities such as large hospitals hadn't set up triage tents to separate possible Ebola patients from everyone else.
+When Yao started visiting the clinics, it was pretty obvious how this was happening: Even government-run facilities such as large hospitals hadn't set up triage tents to separate possible Ebola patients from everyone else.

 "This disease is not well-known in this part of the country.
-It is the first time," Yao explains, even though it has broken out in other parts of DRC on multiple occasions.
+It is the first time," Yao explains, even though Ebola has broken out in other parts of the DRC on multiple occasions.

 Even more problematic, says Yao, are the hundreds of unofficial private health facilities in this area.
 Some are large operations.
 In many other cases, says Yao, "it's just a house — a very old house."